isomerpages/nparks-lbtl/_about/About Lights by the Lake.md

 new venue at Ficus Lawn in Chinese Garden, promising evenings of musical excellence under the stars.</p>
 <p>In celebration of inclusive arts, the festival features captivating performances
-by talented artists, alongside cultural showcases by ArtsEverywhere@CDC.
+by talented artists from ART:DIS, alongside cultural showcases by ArtsEverywhere@CDC.
 The collaboration with PAssionArts Festival brings additional vibrancy to the celebrations, while traditional lantern riddles add to the festive atmosphere.</p>